D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 --

+Talents of Faerun notes: (tl;dr install spells before and other stuff after)
+- Spell components can be installed before or after this mod.
+I'd recommend to install them before (especially IWD spells).
-Talents of Faerun note: Spell components can be installed before or after this mod (I'd personally install them before).
-Other components should be installed after this mod.
-Some are fine installed before, but they are all mixed together, and some need to be installed after, so best to just install everything after.
+- Race component can be installed before or after this mod.
+- Kit/Tweak components should be installed after this mod.
+Some are fine installed before, but they are all mixed together, and some need to be installed after, so easier to just install everything after.
+- To be clear, any tweaks that edit class tables, but don't do UI edits, should be fine installed before or after this mod.

+NOTE: This was asked about, so I'll mention that ToF Evasion can be installed before or after this mod.
+Kits that gain Evasion will gain it whether installed before or after.
+Spells/abilities that allow an Evasion Check will only do so if Evasion is already in the game.
+If you want to install Evasion before this mod, consider using the IWDification version instead.

 --

+OlvynSpells notes:
+- Spell tweaks can be installed before or after this mod.
+I'd recommend to install them before.
+- Paladin/Ranger components can be installed before or after.
+Note that these need to be installed after most other kit mods.
+- New spells can be installed before or after.
+Note that these need to be installed after most other kit mods (OlvynSpells adds the spells directly to the kit tables).
+- Untested with 3e metamagic component.
+To be safe, install it after this mod.

+--

 HLA traps/songs:
-- v4.7.8 update: Crow Hunter can now use any HLA traps (install order doesn't matter).
+- v4.7.8 update: Crow Hunter can now use HLA traps, including mod-added ones (install order doesn't matter).
+Must be Thief level 14 or higher.
 - Powder Keg is compatible with the Rogue Rebalancing HLA song (including Lingering song).
 Requires patching the rr songs, so this mod needs to be installed after rr.
 - Powder Keg can select the HLA song from Talents of Faerun, but the special ability (to switch songs) will change to the unmodded HLA song.
 Also, ToF's "Lingering Song" feat will work with the HLA song, but it does not affect Powder Keg songs.
 - Powder Keg is untested with other mod-added HLA songs (if any exist).